Doctors monitoring Trump's lungs, giving steroid to fight COVID-19

 But he quickly turned to Trump’s response to the pandemic, calling it “unconscionable” and blasting Trump’s comment in an interview this summer that “it is what it is” when asked about the death toll.

-Biden, who tested negative on Friday, told reporters he would next be tested on Sunday.
-His campaign will begin releasing the results of each test, a spokesman said.

-Reporting by Alexandra Alper in Washington and Jeff Mason in Wilmington, Delaware; Additional reporting by Doina Chiacu, Katanga Johnson, Daphne Psaledakis, Steve Holland and Deena Beasley; Editing by Scott Malone and Daniel Wallis
+Reporting by Alexandra Alper in Washington and Jeff Mason in Wilmington, Delaware; Additional reporting by Doina Chiacu, Katanga Johnson, Daphne Psaledakis, Steve Holland, Deena Beasley and Chris Kahn; Editing by Scott Malone, Daniel Wallis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.